Steinway Duo-Art restored by Paul Manganaro

 The pump crankshaft showing three cams.

-Since the electric motor is suspended on conveyor belt material (originally leather) no vibrations are carried to the cabinet.
-Only a slight sound can be heard with the front of the pump removed.
-With the front on, the pump runs silently.
+This pump is silent with the front panel in place.
+The electric motor is suspended on conveyor belt material (originally leather) no vibrations are carried to the cabinet.